Last Updated: June 01 2023

-- Use the drop-down lists to match the import file columns with the fields available in simPRO.
+- Use the drop-down lists to match the import file columns with the fields available in Simpro Premium.

 - If you wish to leave a column out of the import entirely, select Ignore.

-- You may wish to have the price file open at the same time to check the contents of the columns.
+- You may have the price file open at the same time to check the contents of the columns.